 You can also include additional styling.
 For instance, you may want to align your featured images to the left.
 You can do that using the instructions on the plugin’s website here.

 Here’s how our list of recent posts looked, using those instructions:

 For a full list of parameters visit the plugin’s documentation.

-More advanced WordPress users may want to add recent posts directly in their WordPress theme files.
-There are multiple ways to do this, but the easiest one is to use the built-in WP_Query class.
+The easiest way to manually display recent posts to use the built-in WP_Query class.
 Simply add this code where you want to display the recent posts.

-<ul> <?php // Define our WP Query Parameters <?php $the_query = new WP_Query( 'posts_per_page=5' ); ?> <?php // Start our WP Query <?php while ($the_query -> have_posts()) : $the_query -> the_post(); ?> // Display the Post Title with Hyperlink ?> <li><a href="<?php the_permalink() ?>"><?php the_title(); ?></a></li> // Display the Post Excerpt <li><?php the_excerpt(__('(more…)')); ?></li> <?php // Repeat the process and reset once it hits the limit <?php endwhile; wp_reset_postdata(); ?> </ul>
+<ul> <?php // Define our WP Query Parameters $the_query = new WP_Query( 'posts_per_page=5' ); ?> <?php // Start our WP Query while ($the_query -> have_posts()) : $the_query -> the_post(); // Display the Post Title with Hyperlink ?> <li><a href="<?php the_permalink() ?>"><?php the_title(); ?></a></li> <li><?php // Display the Post Excerpt the_excerpt(__('(more…)')); ?></li> <?php // Repeat the process and reset once it hits the limit endwhile; wp_reset_postdata(); ?> </ul>

 This code displays the five most recent posts with their title and excerpt.
 The WP_Query class has tons of parameters that allow you to customize it any way that you like.
 For more information please refer to the WordPress developer documentation.